 What sadness is

 Sadness is one of the basic human emotions.
 It signals that something matters and that something has been lost or threatened.
-It is part of how a person processes a death, a breakup, a job loss, a difficult diagnosis, a friend moving away, a child leaving home.
+It's part of how a person processes a death, a breakup, a job loss, a difficult diagnosis, a friend moving away, a child leaving home.
 It can also be triggered by a song, a memory, or no obvious cause on a given afternoon.

 Healthy sadness has a few features.